 For the narrow footed scrambler, the Gecko is a good choice for hiking all your rope, rack, shoes, harness, water, and food (whew!) to the cliff for a day of climbing.
 They're also supportive enough to stand in aiders all day if that's your thing, but we feel like the Guide Tennie or the La Sportiva Boulder X is better for aid climbing since they are stiffer and climb well.

-At $180, these shoes are the most expensive in this season's line-up, probably something to do with the soft but durable Italian leather upper.
+At $160, these shoes are one of the most expensive in this season's line-up, probably something to do with the soft but durable Italian leather upper.
 For a less expensive option that also climbs better, take a look at our Best Buy Award Winner, the La Sportiva Boulder X

 For the narrow footed rock scrambler, the Scarpa Gecko offers a good balance between climbing ability and hiking comfort, and if the shoe fits, it's worth the hefty price tag.
 If you've got a wider foot, take a look at the La Sportiva TX4, which is just as versatile as the Gecko, but performed better.